sumanan047/pistl-docs/docs/source/index.rst

-..
-PISTL documentation master file, created by sphinx-quickstart on Wed Jul 10 18:48:55 2024.
+.. pistl documentation master file, created by sphinx-quickstart on Wed Jul 10 20:51:39 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PISTL's documentation!
+Welcome to pistl's documentation!
 =================================

 .. toctree::

-   :maxdepth: 2
+   modules
-   :caption: Contents:
+   tests